Champions League: Reigning champion Chelsea to face Real Madrid in quarterfinals - KESQ

 Reigning champion Chelsea will face 13-time winner Real Madrid in the quarterfinals of the Champions League after the draw for the last eight took place Friday.

-Chelsea is mired in the middle of controversy after its owner Roman Abramovich was sanctioned by the UK government following Russia’s invasion of Ukraine.
+Chelsea is mired in the middle of controversy after its owner Roman Abramovich was sanctioned by the UK government and the European Union following Russia’s invasion of Ukraine.

 Real Madrid executed a stunning comeback to beat Paris Saint-Germain to reach the quarterfinals and have experience of dominating Europe’s most prestigious club competition.

+Tuchel said it would be a big disadvantage for his side if fans were not able to attend the matches.

+“The game changes so much with spectators, so hopefully we find a solution,” he said.

-Manchester City will face Atletico Madrid, Benfica will take on Liverpool and Villarreal will play Bayern Munich.
+Manchester City also faces a Spanish side in Atlético Madrid, Benfica will take on Liverpool, while Villarreal will play Bayern Munich.

+The first leg of the quarterfinals will be played on April 5 and 6 with the return leg scheduled for the week after.

+Teams also discovered their potential route to the final during the live draw in Nyon, Switzerland.

 The-CNN-Wire